livz/livz.github.io/_posts/2017-05-13-breaking-neural-networks.md

 ![Logo](/assets/images/nn-0.png)

-Recently I have completed profesor Andrew Ng's [Coursera class on Machine Learning](https://www.coursera.org/learn/machine-learning).
+Recently I have completed professor Andrew Ng's [Coursera class on Machine Learning](https://www.coursera.org/learn/machine-learning).
 I learnt a lot from this and I liked the most the practical exercises.
 The course covers general methods of machine learning, starting with _linear regression_, _logistic regression_, _neural networks_, _clustering_ and many others.
 You can find praises for this class basically everywhere online so I won't say any more here.